matchmore/ios-sdk/README.md

 ## Example

-in `AlpsSDK/Example/` you will find working simple example.
+In `AlpsExample/` you will find working simple example.

+For more complex solution please check [Ticketing App](https://github.com/matchmore/alps-ios-TicketingApp):

 ## Documentation